-Days out for families needing access to specialised and fully accessible toilets has been made easier in two of Manchester's biggest parks, Heaton and Wythenshawe, with the installation of brand-new Changing Places Toilets (CPT).
+Days out for those needing access to specialised toilets will now be easier in two of Manchester's biggest parks.
+New Changing Places Toilets (CPT) have been added at Heaton Park and Wythenshawe Park.

-The fully accessible toilets in the parks are in a separate building and contain adult-sized changing bench, toilet, shower with hoist facilities as well as extra space for carers, giving people dignity when they need to use the bathroom on a trip out.
-These new facilities will make the parks and other venues much more inclusive and convenient as a destination for people who have a range of needs that are not met by standard accessible toilets.
+The fully accessible toilets in the parks are in a separate building.
+They contain an adult-sized changing bench, toilet, shower with hoist facilities as well as extra space for carers, giving people dignity when they need to use the bathroom on a trip out.
+These new facilities will make the parks and other venues more inclusive and convenient as a destination for people with needs that are not met by standard accessible toilets.

-All six Changing Places Toilets have been completed and approved by Muscular Dystrophy UK, co-chairs of the Changing Places Consortium, which provides specialist expertise to support councils awarded the funding.
+All six Changing Places Toilets have been completed and approved by Muscular Dystrophy UK.
+The charity co-chairs the Changing Places Consortium, which provides specialist expertise to support councils awarded the funding.
 Details on each of the toilets can be found on the Changing Places website.

 Councillor Garry Bridges, Deputy Leader of Manchester City Council, said: